demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   Acts like a regular butler, but kills very quickly.
 As a tradeoff, it is slower and has less health.
 When killed, drops the Maid's Knife and summons a revenant ghost towards the maid's killer.
   <br>
-  The revenant deals critical damage.
+  The revenant attacks by marking their victim for death.
 It is only fully visible to the maid's killer, and will only target/harm them.
 They can slowed down by it's target staring it down.
 Once the revenant deals damage, the target dies, or the target leaves the dungeon, the revenant disappears.
   <br>
   <img src="https://i.imgur.com/QbUZutS.png">